Processmodifyer/Minecraft-Classic-Remastered/README.md

 Just feel free to improve this project anytime because this is on WIP and pull requests are accepted at all.

+This project has bugs and glitches and they need to be fixed at all, fell free to fix them.

 # List of features added:

 New Items